Golf Cart Accidents

 Hit by Another Golf Cart Operator

-Golf course are fertile grounds for much more than Zoysia and Kentucky Blue Grass.
+Golf courses are fertile grounds for much more than Zoysia and Kentucky Blue Grass.
 Alcohol is often a part of a golf tournament or a four-hour round enjoyed by numerous groups of golfers.
 Driving under the influence is also a factor for causing golf cart accidents.
 We can help you move forward with a case if another golf cart driver struck your golf cart because the driver was inebriated.
 The golf course itself might also be liable for negligence for overserving the driver of the other golf cart.
 In addition, the golf course can assume legal liability for allowing defective golf carts on the course.
 The key is for our team of investigators to collect the evidence required to prove the driver of another golf cart was negligent or the golf course was negligent for causing your physical injuries.

 Contact Ramsey Smathers P. A. Your Experienced Personal Injury Attorney

 We emphasize to new clients that anyone that has suffered one or more injuries because of the negligence of a golf cart operator or a motor vehicle driver has the right to seek just compensation.
 You should work with an experienced personal injury lawyer that has litigated several golf cart accident cases successfully.
-Sometimes, negotiating a settlement represent the best legal approach, which means your personal injury lawyer must possess superior negotiating skills to get you just compensation.
+Sometimes, negotiating a settlement represents the best legal approach, which means your personal injury lawyer must possess superior negotiating skills to get you just compensation.

 We also remind clients that emotional distress is often a consequence of any kind of serious accident.
 If you have trouble sleeping or your work performance has diminished because of the development of anxiety, you can expect us to fight for your right to receive just compensation for suffering from emotional distress symptoms.
 Not only do we offer highly rated personal injury legal services, our team can help our clients recover from the physical and emotional toll a golf cart accident can make on them.

 Schedule a free initial consultation today with our law firm to determine the best course of legal action.
+The Law Firm of Ramsey Smathers P.A. services all of Central Florida including The Villages, Lady Lake and Leesburg.